IRL

 Are you sure you want to delete this message?

-If you notice a change in smell, colour, pain or bleeding or anything out of the ordinary, it could be an infection, so make an appointment (trust us, we see it every day, no biggie).
-The faster you get onto any infections, the easier it is to treat, and you can stop worrying and get on with your life.
+If you notice any changes in smell, colour, texture, or any unusual sensation, or if you have itching, pain, bleeding, or anything else that feels different for you, it could be an infection.
+It's worth booking anappointment - it's usually something common and treatable (trust us, we see it every day, no biggie).
+The faster you get onto it, the easier it is to sort.

 You successfully shared the app